darktorres/Piwigo/SECURITY.md

 ## Responsible Disclosure

 1. Confirm that the vulnerability applies to a current version and is reproducible.
-2. First share the vulnerability details with us so that users are not put at risk.
+2. First, share the vulnerability details with us so that users are not put at risk.
 3. Wait before publishing details until everyone has had a chance to update.
 4. Respect the privacy of others.

-*Avoid activities that disrupt, degrade, or interrupt our services or compromise other users' data, such as spam, brute force attacks, denial of service attacks, and malicious file distribution.*
+*Avoid activities that disrupt, degrade, or interrupt our services or compromise other users' data, such as spam, brute force attacks, denial-of-service attacks, and malicious file distribution.*